Van der Pauw method: Making the measurements

 Two sets of measurements need to be made: one with a magnetic field in the positive z-direction as shown above, and one with it in the negative z-direction.
 From here on in, the voltages recorded with a positive field will have a subscript P (for example, V13, P = V3, P - V1, P) and those recorded with a negative field will have a subscript N (such as V13, N = V3, N - V1, N).
 For all of the measurements, the magnitude of the injected current should be kept the same; the magnitude of the magnetic field needs to be the same in both directions also.

 First of all with a positive magnetic field, the current I24 is applied to the sample and the voltage V13, P is recorded; note that the voltages can be positive or negative.
 This is then repeated for I13 and V42, P.

 As before, we can take advantage of the reciprocity theorem to provide a check on the accuracy of these measurements.
 If we reverse the direction of the currents (i.e. apply the current I42 and measure V31, P, and repeat for I31 and V24, P), then V13, P should be the same as V31, P to within a suitably small degree of error.
 Similarly, V42, P and V24, P should agree.

 Having completed the measurements, a negative magnetic field is applied in place of the positive one, and the above procedure is repeated to obtain the voltage measurements V13, N, V42, N, V31, N and V24, N.

 Calculations

-First of all, the difference of the voltages for positives and negative magnetic fields needs to be worked out:
+Initially, the difference of the voltages for positive and negative magnetic fields is calculated: